Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Method

 \subsection{Step 2: Estimation Using Source Data}

-To assist in estimating $\Delta_{\tgt}$ using source data, the covariate shifts between the source sites and the target population need to be adjusted for in order to eliminate potential biases.
-We achieve this goal by tilting the source population to the target population through the density ratio model introduced in (\ref{def:drw}).
-When all data are pooled together, estimating $\hat{\bgg}_k$ can be achieved by constructing a pseudo-likelihood function as described in \cite{qin1998inferences}.
-In a federated setting, we can only use $\bar{\bgps}_{\tgt}$ obtained from the target sites and estimate the density ratio $\omega_k(\bX;\hat{\bgg}_k)$ by solving the estimating equation
+To safely use source data to assist in estimating $\Delta_{\tgt}$, we further account for the covariate shifts between the source sites and the target sites by tilting the source sites to the target population through the density ratios $\omega_{k_t,k_s}(\bX;\bgg_{k_t,k_s})$.
+If individual-level data could be shared, estimating $\hat{\bgg}_{k_t,k_s}$ could be achieved by constructing a pseudo-likelihood function as in \cite{qin1998inferences}.
+However, such an estimator cannot be directly obtained in a federated data setting.
+Instead, we propose a simple estimating equation approach that can be calculated in each source site $k_s \in \tgs$ using its data, along with summary statistics $\bar{\bgps}_{k_t}$ obtained from the target sites $k_t \in \tgt$.
+Specifically, we estimate $\bgg_{k_t,k_s}$ as